 A native of Connecticut, Gillette built a large and eccentric country house in Hadlyme near the mouth of the Connecticut River.
 The estate is now operated as a state park.

-Gillette Castle re-opened yesterday after being closed for more than a year.
-I took the opportunity to visit.
-You can watch a tour in the video below, or at YouTube.
+Gillette Castle re-opened this summer season after being closed for more than a year.
+I took the opportunity to visit on opening day back in May.

 Jacques Offenbach’s grand-opera of Les contes d’Hoffmann premiered at the Opéra-Comique in Paris in 1881.
 Adapted from several outré fantasies by the Prussian Romanticist E.T.A.
 Hoffmann, the plot is framed by a prologue set in a German beer hall, Luther’s Tavern.